Engineering

 Q What does the dylib approach change?

-A It aims to reshape only third-party GUI app chrome via swizzling, leaving Apple system apps out of the hook set—narrower blast radius than patching system frameworks, but still unofficial.
+A It aims to reshape only third-party GUI app chrome via swizzling, leaving Apple system apps out of the hook set—narrower blast radius than patching system frameworks, but still out-of-band, often blocked by runtime policy, and unsupported.

 Q Does Apple endorse this?